oriiyx/paravinja-dev/posts/pursuit-of-software-simplicity.md

 _raptor engines comparison_

 I saw the image that Spacex posted that depicted how they simplified Raptors engine design.
-What I see is that they've innovated so much that they've managed to simplify something as complex as a rocket engine.
+What my eyes see is ability to innovated so darn much that they've managed to simplify something as complex as a rocket engine.
+Amazing!
+I love this timeline!

 Now lets face it... most of us are not lucky enough to work on something as cool as a rocket engine.
 But I think that the innovation and simplification can be applied to almost anything.
 Programming in general has already tackled and